MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/ad-ds-maximum-limit.md

 Windows Server begins to prepare an artificial limit for RID issuance when the number of available RIDs reaches 90 percent of the available global RID space.
 When the number of available RIDs reaches comes within one percent of that limit, domain controllers that request RID pools will receive the Directory-Services-SAM warning event 16656 in their System event log.

 A partial workaround to the RID limit is creating an extra domain for holding accounts, then migrating accounts to that new domain.
 However, you must create any required trust relationships for the new domain before you reach the limit.
 Creating a trust relationship requires a security principle, also known as a trust user account.
-For more information about the RID limit, see [KB 316201](https://go.microsoft.com/fwlink/?LinkID=115211) and [KB 305475](https://go.microsoft.com/fwlink/?LinkId=115212).

 >[!NOTE]
 > The Active Directory database doesn't set limits on the number of objects in a container, but does set limits when you work with many thousands of objects.
-Microsoft configured these limits to provide a certain level of application or service availablility.
+Microsoft configured these limits to provide a certain level of application or service availability.
 You can adjust these limits by either reconfiguring Filter Options settings on the view menu or changing the Lightweight Directory Access Protocol (LDAP) policies.
 For more information, see [KB 315071](https://go.microsoft.com/fwlink/?LinkID=135481).

 ## Maximum Number of entries in Discretionary and Security Access Control Lists